guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 This project is a simple tutorial for Kibana new comers trying to develop their own vizualisation plugin.
 The actual usecase of this plugin is to create a custom data input form, where fields are used to filter data used by other visualizations in the dashboard.

 This plugin is a demo based on the accounts data which can be downloaded from Elastic web site [here](https://download.elastic.co/demos/kibana/gettingstarted/accounts.zip).
+To work, the index pattern for bank data shall be called `bank*` as it is hard coded in `custom_form_filter_accounts_vis_controller.tsx`.

 As plugin architecture is being under heavy redesign in 7.x and documentation is rather obscure, I did my best to create something simple that works.
 The code is also basic, I am a JavaScript beginner!